 If you elect the HSA medical plan, you can add to the dollars that Baylor Scott & White contributes to your HSA.
 Keep in mind that the IRS places limits on how much you can set aside each year.

-In 2018, you can save up to $3,450 if you have self-only coverage and up to $6,900 if you have family coverage.
+In 2018, you can save up to $3,450 if you have self-only coverage and up to $6,850 if you have family coverage.
 The Baylor Scott & White contribution counts toward these limits.
 If you’re 55 or older or turn 55 in 2018, you can make an additional one-time catch-up contribution of $1,000.
 These accounts have a monthly maintenance fee of $2.15 per month.
+In addition, any open HSA account that has an available balance of less than $5,000 will be charged a $2 monthly custodian fee.

 This plan works well for those who want a lower deductible and the assurance of copays for office visits and most pharmacy costs.
 Employees who select this plan do not mind a trade-off for higher premiums (paycheck deductions).